PedroRASB/ExplanationDistillation/README.md

 Files:

-OfflineStudentZVariableEpsTorch.py: main library for explanation distillation, based on pytorch
+OfflineStudentZVariableEpsTorch.py: main library for explanation distillation, based on PyTorch, use to train the student network

 OfflineStudentLightningTrainer.py: Pytorch Lightning implementation of explanation distillation.
 Used in all our distillation experiments, when training the student